 Finding Help for ADHD and Substance Abuse

 Substance abuse and mental illness often go hand in hand.
 The proper diagnosis and treatment of these co-occurring disorders offers hope for a life free from substance abuse.
 If you or a loved one struggles with drug abuse and you suspect mental illness is part of the problem, we are here for you.
-Call our toll-free helpline 24 hours a day to speak to an admissions coordinator about available treatment options.
+Call us at 706-914-2327 to speak to an admissions coordinator about available treatment options.

 1 “Attention-Deficit / Hyperactivity Disorder (ADHD).”
 Centers for Disease Control and Prevention.
 Centers for Disease Control and Prevention, 14 Feb.
 2017.
 Web.
 20 July 2017.